 Q2: Do I need special permits for photography on Kilimanjaro?

 A2: No special permits are required for photography for personal use.
-However, drones or commercial shoots might require permissions.
+However, or commercial shoots might require permissions.

 Q3: How can I ensure my camera equipment is protected from the cold?